Is Khloe Kardashian Engaged? Celeb Flaunts Rumored Engagement Ring Online

 Is Khloe Kardashian engaged?
 The reality star becomes the center of gossip after a social media post showcasing her new ring that fuel rumors that she will tie the knot soon.

-Rumors are spreading that Khloe finally said “yes” to current beau Tristan Thompson after the Revenge Body star shared an image of her new ring over the social media captioned with a heart emoji.
+Rumors are spreading that Khloe finally said “yes” to current beau Tristan Thompson after the Revenge Body star shared an image of her new ring over social media captioned with a heart emoji.

 A post shared by Khloé (@khloekardashian) on

-While the reality TV star did not say anything to that could confirm that Khloe Kardashian is engaged, fans are quick to assume that the chunky silver bling on her finger is a sign that she is finally tying the knot.
+While the reality TV star did not say anything that could confirm that Khloe Kardashian is engaged, fans are quick to assume that the chunky silver bling on her finger is a sign that she is finally tying the knot.

 “1.
 My dream ring.
-2. Ring!!??,” one of her followers wrote while another one went directly to the big question and quickly wished the celebrity “love and happiness.”
+2. Ring!!??” one of her followers wrote, while another one went directly to the big question and quickly wished the celebrity “love and happiness.”

 “Is that an engagement ring?
 Hope so!
 You deserve all the love and happiness in the world!
 This is your time.”